This plugin adds a whole bunch of awesome new Items and enchantments that are independent of the Minecraft Enchantment system.

 - Can you reproduce the error or does it happen randomly?

 If you want to contribute to Custom Enchantments or just want to take a look at the source code, you can check out the official repository of Custom Enchantments.
-Please note though that the project was not originally intended to be published and was used as some sort of coding-playground multiple times by me, which makes the code really messy to read and overlook.
+Please note that the project was not originally designed for the public, so the project contains little to none documentation.

 Things that are planned for the future can be found here and you are also free to leave suggestions on there aswell